SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Quivering Palm

 Starting at 17th level, you gain the ability to set up lethal vibrations in someone's body.
 When you hit a creature with an unarmed strike, you can spend 3 ki points to start these imperceptible vibrations, which last for a number of days equal to your monk level.
 The vibrations are harmless unless you use your action to end them.
 When you use this action, the creature must make a Constitution saving throw.
-If it fails, it is reduced to 1 hit point and becomes prone until the start of their next turn.
+If it fails, it is reduced to 1 hit point and becomes stunned until the start of their next turn.
 If it succeeds, it takes 10d10 necrotic damage.